Organiser's Description

 - This is an event organised by cyclists for cyclists.

-- Early Bird price of £20.
+- Early Bird price of £25.

-Rewards and Facilities for 2023
+Rewards and Facilities for 2026

-- Ample car parking near to HQ
+- Ample car parking near to HQ on Hawick's new Sustrans route through town.
+Use it to get to the HQ.

-- Cafes and feed station on route
+- Cafes and feed station on route.

-- GPX file for navigation, route maps available online
+- GPX file for navigation, route maps available online.

-- Well signposted route
+- Well signposted route.

-- Broom wagon, support vehicles, motor cycle monitoring of riders and routes, mechanics
+- Broom wagon, support vehicles, motor cycle monitoring of riders and routes, mechanics.

-- Photos of riders made available free online
+- Photos of riders made available free online.

 Event Details